gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Get-AipServiceTemplateProperty.md

 You can query properties of a default template, or a custom template.
 For more information about custom templates, including how to configure them in the Azure portal, see [Configuring and managing templates for Azure Information Protection](/information-protection/deploy-use/configure-policy-templates).

+**Using the Azure Information Protection unified labeling client?**

+The Azure Information Protection unified labeling client uses protection templates indirectly.
+If you have the unified labeling client, we recommend that you use label-based cmdlets instead of modifying your protection templates directly.

+For more information, see [Create and publish sensitivity labels](/microsoft-365/compliance/create-sensitivity-labels) in the Microsoft 365 documentation.
 ## EXAMPLES

 ### Example 1: Get the description and the usage rights for a template